zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 ## Create new repository on NAS

-Now we can configure the repository server via its WebUI at `https://[Synology-IP]:51515` (note: http**s**), username "kopiagui" and password "jz9x5y3zftnyo2zt" (or other values, see your compose file).
+Now we can configure the repository server via its WebUI at `https://[Synology-IP]:51515` (note: **https**), username "kopiagui" and password "jz9x5y3zftnyo2zt" (or other values, see your compose file).

 - "Select Storage Type" -> "Local Directory or NAS" -> "/repository" -> Next
 - Enter a new Repository PW (use the value "KOPIA_PASSWORD" from your compose file, here: "yqxwbdjgmqkrj2t2")